python3statement/python3statement.github.io/README.md

 pull request.
 You should even be able to [edit it online](https://github.com/python3statement/python3statement.github.io/edit/master/_sections/30-projects.md).

+There is no need to install Jekyll: A check creating a preview will be run on your pull request.
+Please check this preview.

 ## Add timeline information

 The front page also has a timeline chart, with past release dates and future